openwisp/openwisp-monitoring/README.rst

 - In alternative to ``time`` it is possible to request chart data for a custom date range by using the ``start`` and ``end`` parameters, eg:

-- Response contains device information, monitoring status, charts and device status only if ``?status=true`` and a list of metrics with their respective statuses.
+- The response contains device information, monitoring status (health status), a list of metrics with their respective statuses, chart data and device status information (only if ``?status=true``).

+- This endpoint can be accessed with session authentication, token authentication, or alternatively with the device key passed as query parameters (this method is meant to be used by the devices) as shown above.

 .. code-block:: text